-The site itself is predominantly open grassland bound by dry stone walling and agricultural fencing, and is considered to be a greenfield site.
-At the north end of the site however there is an existing residential development (Sunnyside Lodge), resulting from the implementation of planning permission 2009/0373 which approved the "change of use of land as a private gypsy caravan site and associated works (hardstanding) and the stationing of three caravans".
+The site itself is predominantly open grassland bound by dry stone walling and agricultural fencing, and is considered to be a Greenfield site.

+Immediately to the north of the land (outside the application site boundary) there is an existing residential development (Sunnyside Lodge), resulting from the implementation of planning permission 2009/0373 which approved the "change of use of land as a private gypsy caravan site and associated works (hardstanding) and the stationing of three caravans".

-The site lies in an area designated as countryside.
+The application site lies in an area designated as countryside.